Wesley Huntress: Carnegie Institution

 Following his time at NASA, Huntress became the director of the Carnegie Institution of Washington's Geophysical Laboratory in the fall of 1998, and remained in this position until his retirement in 2008.
 His role there continued to be strategizing and lobbying for space exploration.
 In 2004 he was head on a report, "The Next Steps In Exploring Deep Space", which proposed a vision for a "stepping stone" approach for incremental exploration of space by humans using the Moon, Lagrange Points, Near-Earth Objects, and Mars.
 His research has included the evolution of interstellar medium, and pre-biotic organic chemistry on early Earth.
 He is now Director Emeritus of the Geophysical Laboratory.
 While at Carnegie, he also served as the president of The Planetary Society from 2001 to 2006, having served as the society's vice-president in 2000.
-Neil de Grasse Tyson took over from Huntress in the position of the society's vice-president.
+Neil deGrasse Tyson took over from Huntress in the position of the society's vice-president.
 Additional affiliations for Huntress include the International Academy of Astronautics, the Royal Astronomical Society, and the National Academies, where he is a lifetime associate.